When Hand or Wrist Pain May Mean Arthritis

 Many forms of arthritis and related conditions that affect different parts of the hands.
 Common symptoms include pain, stiffness, swelling or numbness in the wrist and fingers.
 Pitted nails, painful ulcers or thickened skin that makes bending the fingers difficult may also occur.
 Here are some diseases that affect the hands.

-Rheumatoid arthritis is a chronic inflammatory disease caused by a faulty immune system that primarily attacks joints (but possibly internal organs as well).
+Rheumatoid arthritis (RA) is a chronic inflammatory disease caused by a faulty immune system that primarily attacks joints (but possibly internal organs as well).
 The result can be joint pain, swelling, inflammation and loss of function.
 RA commonly affects the wrist and finger joints.
+RA usually affects the same joint on both sides of the body (both wrists or both hands).
 If untreated, the disease can cause joint deformities that make it difficult to use the hands.

-Juvenile arthritis is the term used to describe arthritis that affects children age 16 and younger.
+Juvenile arthritis (JA) is the term used to describe arthritis that affects children ages 16 and younger.
 Different types of juvenile arthritis can cause pain and swelling in the wrist and joints of the hands.
-The most common type is juvenile idiopathic arthritis (JIA).

-Lupus is a chronic autoimmune disease that causes the body's immune system creates antibodies that attack healthy tissues, including the joints.
-The wrist and small joints of the hands are among those most commonly affected.
+Lupus is a chronic autoimmune disease in which the immune system creates antibodies that attack healthy tissues, including the skin and joints.
+The wrist and small joints of the hands are among those most commonly affected, along with other joints farthest from the body, including the elbows, knees, ankles and toes.
+Joint symptoms will likely occur with red rashes.

-Psoriatic arthritis is a form of arthritis that usually affects the joints and the skin (psoriasis) as wells as the finger and toe nails.
+Psoriatic arthritis (PsA) is a form of arthritis that usually affects the joints and the skin (psoriasis) as wells as the finger and toe nails.
 The entire finger can become swollen (dactylitis), giving it a sausage-like appearance.
-About 80 percent of people with psoriatic arthritis have nail changes, pitting, thickening and/or separation from the nail bed.
-The skin rash of PsA can also affect the hands.
+About 80% of people with psoriatic arthritis have nail changes, pitting, thickening and/or separation from the nail bed.
+PsA can also cause a skin rash on the hands that looks like red or a silvery white patches.

 Stay in the Know.
 Live in the Yes.